 - a.
-If nesting golden eagles are determined to be present within the Study Area or within 0.5 miles of the Study Area during construction of the Project, work should be conducted outside of the nesting season (February 1 to September 1). - b.
+Pre-construction surveys for nesting golden eagle will be conducted within 2 miles of the Study Area where accessible.
+The survey will be performed by a qualified biologist familiar with golden eagle biology and will follow recommendations outlined in the USFWS Interim Golden Eagle Inventory and Monitoring Protocols; and Other Recommendations (Pagel et al. 2010). - ab.
+If nesting golden eagles are determined to be present within the Study Area or within 0.52 miles of the Study Area during construction of the Project, work should be conducted outside of the nesting season (February 1 to September 1). - bc.
 If an active nest is identified near a proposed work area and work cannot be conducted outside of the nesting season, a no-activity zone should be established by a qualified biologist.
-The no-activity zone should be large enough to avoid nest abandonment and alleviate any impacts (e.g., noise, dust) and should be a minimum of 250 feet from the nest.
-On-going monitoring by a qualified biologist may be required to ensure no impacts to this species and its habitat. - c.
-If an effective no-activity zone cannot be established in either case, an experienced raptor biologist should develop a site-specific plan (i.e., a plan that considers the type and extent of the proposed activity, the duration and timing of the activity, the sensitivity and habituation of the eagles, and the dissimilarity of the proposed activity with background activities) to minimize the potential to affect the reproductive success of the eagles.
+The no-activity zone should be large enough to avoid nest abandonment and alleviate any impacts (e.g., noise, dust) and should be a minimum of 250-500 feet and up to 1 mile from the nest.
+On-going monitoring by a qualified biologist may be required to ensure no impacts to this species and its habitat. - ed.
+If an effective no-activity zone cannot be established in either case, an experienced raptor biologist should develop a site-specific plan (i.e., a plan that considers the type and extent of the proposed activity, the duration and timing of the activity, the sensitivity and habituation of the eagles, and the dissimilarity of the proposed activity with background activities) to minimize the potential to affect the reproductive success of the eagles. - MM-BIO-7 Pre-Construction Swainson's Hawk Surveys and Avoidance.
+Implementation of the following pre-construction survey and nest avoidance buffers will avoid potential adverse effects to Swainson's hawk that may breed in the project vicinity: - a) Pre-construction surveys for nesting Swainson's hawk will be conducted within 0.5 mile of the Study Area where accessible.
+The survey will be performed by a qualified biologist familiar with Swainson's hawk biology and will follow recommendations outlined in the Recommended Timing and Methodology for Swainson's Hawk Nesting Surveys in California's Central Valley (SHTAC 2000). - b) If active Swainson's hawk nests are identified, an avoidance buffer of 0.5 mile shall be established around active nests consistent with the Staff Report Regarding Mitigation for Impacts to Swainson's Hawks in the Central Valley of California (CDFG 1994).
+No construction within avoidance buffers shall be allowed until a qualified biologist has determined that the nest is no longer active (e.g., the nestlings have fledged and are no longer reliant on the nest).
+If it is not feasible to maintain a 0.5-mile buffer for an active Swainson's hawk nest to reasonably accommodate construction, maintenance, or decommissioning activities, the established buffer distance may be reduced through coordination with CDFW.
+Project activities within the reduced buffer shall be monitored at the discretion of a qualified biologist and based on coordination with CDFW. - MM-BIO-8 Implement EACCS Bird Avoidance Measure 2 (BIRD-2) to avoid impacts to western burrowing owl, as follows.
+Implementation of applicable EACCS Burrowing Owl avoidance and minimization measures will avoid potential adverse effects to western burrowing that may utilize the project site as breeding or over-wintering habitat during construction of the Project (ICF 2010).